savannahjune/gather/README.md

 </code></pre>

 4) Then run python app.py from the gather directory in terminal on your computer and you'll be ready to go!

-###### File structure:

-<strong>static</strong>
-- assets: all images used in project
-- css: style formatting, personal is custom.css, all other files are bootstrap
-- fonts: fonts included in bootstrap
-- js
-	- bootstrap.js and bootstrap.min.js: javascript included in bootstrap<br>
-	- jquery.autocomplete.js: used in address autocompletion<br>
-	- main.js: main JS file<br>
-	- oldmap.js: JS file that shows two maps instead of one<br>
-	- typeahead.bundle.js: used for typeahead autocompletion<br>

-<strong>templates</strong>: main.html: single page app, so a single HTML template for the app

-<strong>.gitignore</strong>: file used to ignore local virtual environment

-<strong>Procfile</strong>: needed for heroku deployment

-<strong>README.md</strong>: what you're currently reading

-<strong>app.py</strong>: flask app python script

-<strong>requirements.txt</strong>: list of required modules for installation

 ###### Walk Through: